PokemonGoF/PokemonGo-Bot/README.md

 - [docker](https://docs.docker.com/engine/installation/) (Optional)
 - [protobuf 3](https://github.com/google/protobuf) (OS Dependent, see below)

+### Note on virtualenv
+We recommend you use virtualenv, not only will this tool keep your OS clean from all the python plugins.
+It also provide an virtual space for more than 1 instance!

 ### Protobuf 3 installation

 - OS X:  `brew update && brew install --devel protobuf`